Rental assistance in Charleston County South Carolina.

 Assistance for the homeless and families facing eviction is offered in Charleston County.
 There is also Rapid Rehousing.
 Federal government HUD grants can assist with housing costs including rent, energy or water bills, and lease application fees.
 Non-profits will also offer legal aid and rehousing, such as money for paying a deposit or first months rental payment.
 More on homeless prevention in Charleston County.

 Rural Mission – Emergency assistance with rent, utilities, and home repairs.
 Mailing address is 3429 Camp Care Rd., Johns Island, South Carolina 29455, call (843) 768-1720

-South Carolina Victim Assistance Network (SCVAN) – Get information about shelter, food, clothing, home repairs, and rental grants.
+South Carolina Victim Assistance Network (SCVAN) – Get information about shelter or safe housing.
+They help women who are facing violence or abuse.
+Other referrals are for home repairs or apply for security deposit or rental grants.
 (888) 852-1900 or (803) 750-1200.
 Must have been the victim of a crime.

-The Shires – Offers housing for Charleston, Berkeley, and Dorchester counties.
-Main office is at 1020 Little John Drive, Charleston, SC 29407, call (843) 852-5298.
+The Shires covers multiple areas.
+They offer affordable housing for Charleston, Berkeley, and Dorchester counties.
+Main office is at 1020 Little John Drive, Charleston, South Carolina 29407.
+Call (843) 852-5298.